waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Future Development Notes

-- Refine `spinner_maze_solver` to correctly handle Pikachu movement mechanics, as it currently generates invalid paths when Pikachu is adjacent.
+- Refine `spinner_maze_solver` to account for player facing direction, as it currently generates invalid paths when a 'turn' action is required before a 'move' action (e.g., when adjacent to Pikachu).

 # VII.
 Fossil Quest - Hypotheses Log